Can Capital Gains Push You Into a Higher Tax Bracket?

 Long-term Capital Gains and Roth Conversions in Retirement

-Let's look at another, more extreme example.
-Let's say you are married and just retired and no longer have earned income.
+Let's say you're married, just retired and no longer have earned income.
 Therefore, you want to convert IRA dollars to Roth to fill up lower tax brackets.
 But in order to do so, you'll need to realize capital gains to meet your living expenses.
-Let's say you require $200,000 to meet living expenses and must realize $150,000 of long-term capital gains.
+Let's say you require $200,000 to meet your living expenses, and to reach that amount you have to realize $150,000 of long-term capital gains.

 If tax rates didn't apply to ordinary income first, the Roth conversion amount would stack on top of the $150,000 long-term capital gain.
-However, since tax rates DO apply to ordinary income first, you can likely also convert up to $100,000 of your IRA to Roth in the 10% and 12% brackets (after deductions)!
+But remember: in this scenario, you no longer have ordinary income, and since tax rates DO apply to ordinary income first, you can convert up to $100,000 of your IRA to Roth in the 10% and 12% brackets (after deductions)!